How to use VI MIDI

 You will find it at 01 Violin solo/ 01 SHORT + LONG NOTES

 A flat and "samply" sound, isn't it?
 And in reality?
 No tone sounds like the next one.
-If you want to come close to this natural sound you need to have hundreds of variations.
+If you want to come closer to this natural sound you need to have hundreds of variations.
 This isn’t possible.
 But VSL offers plenty of different tone variations.
-Here is an example: Take the short notes: staccato, portato short (0,3s), portato medium (0,5s), portato long (1s -2s)
+So if possible use short notes such as staccato, portato short (0,3s), portato medium (0,5s), portato long (1s -2s)

 Here we go.
-Let us take for the first short notes "stac-samples".
+Let's take for the first short notes "stac-samples".

 Step 3: Setting keyswitches

-At this moment we need to set keyswitches.
-These are necessary if you want to switch between the 8 cells (articulation - possibilities) which you just created.
-So choose at Control Edit/Keyswitch "Keyswitch".
+These are necessary if you want to switch between the 8 Matrizes which you just created.

-Attention: Always choose keyswitches outside of the range of the used instrument.
+Always choose key switches outside of the range of the used instrument.
 The violins lowest note is G3 and our highest keyswitch is G1 > so there is no problem.

 Info: Keyswitches are "ordinary notes" (outside the instrument's range).
 So they also can be recorded while playing the melody with the keyboard or by writing it in the Midi - List Editor or by drawing in the Note Editor or...
 It's up to you to find the best solution for your situation.